|

 it lasts because I start to miss my husband very much and it is a happy

 feeling.
 I have someone out there who is thinking of me.
-I have someone out there who belongs to me and I belong
+I have someone out

-to him.
-He is far away in distance, but not far in thoughts.
-He will come home soon as
+not far in thoughts.
+He will come home soon as the rays of sunshine brighten

-the rays of sunshine brighten the days of our lives.
-We will visit local
+the days of our lives.
+We will visit local nurseries and bring a lot of

-nurseries and bring a lot of budding flowers, mulches, and plants to pretty
+budding flowers, mulches, and plants to pretty up our little garden.
+We will

-up our little garden.
-We will sip coffee together and watch the humming birds
+sip coffee together and watch the humming birds flutter their wings around

-flutter their wings around the red hanging baskets of impatiens.
+the red hanging baskets of impatiens.
 Life will return to the endearing routine, and as much as I miss

 my Calliope I rather fall asleep next to my dream lover who is snoring loudly